drewthepooh/pipeline_helpers/README.md

 ## subprocesses

-Allows for easy parallel subprocess calls. subprocesses takes a command (as a list), and an iterable as arguments and executes the command with each item from the iterable substituted in for a dummy, e.g.
+Allows for easy parallel subprocess calls. subprocesses takes a command (as a list), and an iterable of strings or tuples and executes the command with each item from the iterable substituted in for a dummy, e.g.

     from dpipe import Dummy

     command = ['echo', Dummy()]
     dpipe.subprocesses(command, ['hello', 'world!', 'I', 'like', 'you!'])

+    print()

+    command = ['echo', dpipe.Dummy(), dpipe.Dummy()]
+    adjectives = ['big', 'hairy', 'round']
+    nouns = ['house', 'friend', 'balloon']
+    dpipe.subprocesses(command, zip(adjectives, nouns))

 Gives: